frc604/frcreplay/README.md

 Finally, you'll want to set up a `scripts/events.sh` file with a configuration line for each event you'll be covering.
 A separate server will be provisioned for each of these, at $0.007/hour at the time of writing (check the [Vultr pricing page](https://www.vultr.com/pricing/) for up-to-date information).
-The configuration format is as followS:
+The configuration format is as follows:

 ```bash
 event '<event hashtag>' '<Twitch username for livestream>' '<Twitter account username to post to>' '<game type such as FRC-2017>' "$1"